TABurrows/taburrows.github.io/_docs/google-cloud/database-networking.md

 - Target and Sources (TARGETS: all VMs, a tag(s) or a service account(s); SOURCES: usually IP Address ranges )
 - Protocol and Ports (PROTOCOL: TCP, UDP or ICMP; PORTS: usually one or a range)

-Each FIREWALL RULE is SCOPED to a NETWORK.
+Each FIREWALL RULE is SCOPED to a VPC NETWORK.
 If multiple rules conflict, then the PRIORITY determines which rule wins (LOWER NUMBERS have HIGHER PRIORITY).

 Avoid using external IPs, they increase costs and weaken security.